jhongalante/api-game-of-thrones/README.md

 Create a user at the route '/user' and copy it's token.
 ```
 ```
-Set the header "x-access-token" with the copied token.
+Set the header "x-access-token" at the other requests with the copied token.
 ```